 While first-year students take the vast majority of their meals in historic Annenberg Dining Hall, there are a number of other meal options available through Harvard University Dining Services (HUDS), including the 12 upper-class Houses.
-Students on the run during the lunch hour often order a bagged lunch through Fly By or eat at one HUDS’ retail locations, such as the Greenhouse Café, paying with Crimson Cash or Board Plus.
+Students on the run during the lunch hour often order a bagged lunch through Fly By or eat at one HUDS’ retail locations, paying with Crimson Cash or Board Plus.
 Finally, students who are interested in sustainable food practices and education around this topic should read about and consider joining the Food Literacy Project.

 Study and Work at and beyond Harvard